pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 }
 ```

-In this function, I simply query the file system for all files under the `/posts` directory and then parse their meta content to create the props object.
+In this function, I simply query the file system for all files under the `/posts` directory and then parse the matadata content to create the props object.
 There's nothing here that's all that complex, but as you can see getStaticProps is a powerful feature.

 With all this combined, my browser page now looks like this: